mahaloz/ike/src/3_computer_organization/asm_memory.md

 |=========================|
 ```

 Now, the top of the stack is `pancake 2`.
 We would say the `pancake stack pointer` is pointing at the location where the second pancake is located now.
-It was originally poiting at the location of pancake 1, but we poped the stack.
+It was originally pointing at the location of pancake 1, but we poped the stack.

 So you `pop mouth` another pancake:
 ```